StephanJ98/Java_MultiThreading_Examples/README.md

-# :rocket: Examples of Java MultiThreading
+# :rocket: Examples of Java MultiThreading extending Thread Class

 :pencil: Basic example of MultiThreading in Java, actually only with the extending Thread Class method.